papivot/pace-docs/PKS Advanced troubleshooting with BOSH.md

 Besides the normal troubleshooting that can be performed using the Opsman UI and the kubectl commands, there are numerous troubleshooting processes that can be performed thru the BOSH CLI.

-Note: A number of these are advanced troublshooting operations and should only be performed by experienced customers with
+*Note: A number of these are advanced troubleshooting operations and should only be performed by experienced customers with the help of Pivotal Support.*

 ### Requirements
 - Access to Pivotal Ops Manager UI with PKS tile deployed